 The first column of Table 4 relates this variable to our measures of title security.
-The column presents five regressions (all of which control for the logarithm of per capita GDP), and shows the coefficients on both the index of quality of title and GDP.
+The column presents five regressions (all of which control for the logarithm of per capita GDP), and shows the coefficients on both Title and GDP.
 The coefficient on GDP is always strongly negative, ranging from about -12 to -15.
 The value of -13 implies that as its level increases by one log point (or approximately 170 percent), the share of the population living in a slum falls by 13 percent.